 Parallel Path Tracer (C++)

-A Physically based path tracing renderer in C++ using Monte Carlo light transport and importance sampling
+A physically based renderer written in C++ using Monte Carlo path tracing and importance sampling for global illumination.

 Supported Features:

-Multithreaded rendering using C++17 execution policies, OpenMP, and custom thread pool implementation
+Multithreaded rendering using C++17 execution policies and custom thread pool implementation

-Support for homogeneous and heterogeneous participating media (volumetric scattering using NVDM API)
+Homogeneous and heterogeneous participating media support using NanoVDB

 Custom texture mapping and UV unwrapping pipeline

-A Physically based path tracing renderer in C++ using Monte Carlo light transport and importance sampling
+A physically based renderer written in C++ using Monte Carlo path tracing and importance sampling for global illumination.

 Supported Features:

-Multithreaded rendering using C++17 execution policies, OpenMP, and custom thread pool implementation
+Multithreaded rendering using C++17 execution policies and custom thread pool implementation

-Support for homogeneous and heterogeneous participating media (volumetric scattering using NVDM API)
+Homogeneous and heterogeneous participating media support using NanoVDB

 Custom texture mapping and UV unwrapping pipeline

-A Physically based path tracing renderer in C++ using Monte Carlo light transport and importance sampling
+A physically based renderer written in C++ using Monte Carlo path tracing and importance sampling for global illumination.

 Supported Features:

-Multithreaded rendering using C++17 execution policies, OpenMP, and custom thread pool implementation
+Multithreaded rendering using C++17 execution policies and custom thread pool implementation

-Support for homogeneous and heterogeneous participating media (volumetric scattering using NVDM API)
+Homogeneous and heterogeneous participating media support using NanoVDB

 Custom texture mapping and UV unwrapping pipeline